hoho/conkitty-route/README.md

 ## Introduction

-We have some URL in browser's address string and we want to render the corresponding DOM.
+We have some URL in browser address string and we want to render the corresponding DOM.

 Reality makes things a bit harder sometimes.
 Somewhere in between knowing URL and rendering the DOM, we need to fetch some data.
 And we need to change the DOM